 Measure solar panel amperage

 You need to have a panel tester that is known as an amp meter.
 Attach the meter to the positive and negative so that you measure the amp output of your solar panels.
 When you are testing this ensure that your solar panel is getting full sunlight.
 The amp meter has to measure higher amperage that the amp output of your solar panel; you need to acquire accurate results.

-The appropriate equipment that you need for this next step will be resisters and multimeter.
+The appropriate equipment that you need for this next step will be resisters and multimeter, which you can rent from places like TRS.
 The multimeter will find the DC voltage.
 After this, the formula used will be current = voltage.